adnaan/blog/content/post/aosp_snippets.md

 slug = "aosp-snippets"
 +++

-## List of AOSP tricks, tips and snippets in no particular order
+## List of AOSP related tips, links and snippets in no particular order

 + To merge a library manifest with the main package manifest, the flag `LOCAL_FULL_LIBS_MANIFEST_FILES` can be used.
 <!--more-->